What is this lump inside my cheek near my wisdom teeth?

 2. Cyst and tumor:

-It is not uncommon to see a cyst or benign tumor around an emerging wisdom tooth, especially if it is impacted (embedded in the bone).
+It is not uncommon to encounter a cyst or benign tumor around an emerging wisdom tooth, especially if it is impacted (embedded in the bone).

-Usually, in their early stages, they develop silently and without symptoms.
+In their early stages, they develop silently and without symptoms.
 However, when they reach a significant size, they can deform the jawbone and even the face.
-This is why you should check your wisdom teeth regularly with your dentist to detect any problems early and prevent possible complications.

 3. Other benign lumps of the mouth: